muratk3n/thirdwave/en/README.md

 ---

-Regulary happens; I spend a day working on a thing, do not like where it ends up due to intrinsic shortcomings of the method.
-Come home, after meal, still working.
-I find a new method, I stop, the next day will start with the new method.

----

 Ah of course.. random projections do preserve distances.. (it's true, mathematically provable). why not use that to generate a spatial hash?
 Project to smaller dim, bucket, that's your hash.
 This is LSH.